leanprover-community/lean4-samples/SimpleMonads/readme.md

   modifyGet := StateT.modifyGet
 ```

-Notice it provides a `get` function to read the state, `set` function to update it, and a
+Tee `get` function can read the state, the `set` function updates it, and
-`modifyGet` that does a read and an update.
+`modifyGet` does a read and an update.

 If your "context state" is a simple natural number - the count of the number of times divide
 succeeds -- then you could create a divide function that logs this state information as follows: